What we’re about

 🌿 Safety and Responsibility

-Do not attend if you are unwell or recovering.
-Join again once fully recovered so you can enjoy the walk safely.
+Please do not attend if you are unwell or recovering.
+Join again once fully fit.

 ⚠️ Code of Conduct

-- Be kind to members and other trail users
+- Be respectful and considerate to fellow members and other trail users

-- Follow safety advice, local laws, and organiser instructions
+- Follow safety advice, laws, and organiser instructions

 🌱 Respect for Nature